 These captures can be edited using any of the third-party applications or in the Photos app itself.
 The program format images will be larger.
 Hence they might drain your storage quickly.

-So what’s the difference between RAW and ProRAW?
+What’s the difference between RAW and ProRAW?

 Most photographers prefer taking pictures in RAW Mode as it gives them unprocessed data with the capture.
 This lets them play with the composition according to their preferences and go crazy with their imagination.
 This means RAW images are as flat as you can expect them to be and may not look appealing.
 This is precisely why it gives you room to work on the image as much as you want.
 This is the beginning of computational photography.